We envision a healthy local food system that is thriving, environmentally sustainable, and equitable for all. This means:

 -

-helping beginning and aspiring farmers master farming techniques, break down barriers of entry into sustainable agriculture, and start their own farm business
+helping beginning and aspiring farmers start their own farm business and master farming techniques.
+Helping break down barriers of entry into careers in sustainable agriculture.

 -